 Cost of Obtaining and Processing Information.
-Local governments are often overwhelmed on a day-to-day basis with obtaining and processing disparate information from different channels on an individual basis.
+Local governments are often over-whelmed on a day-to-day basis with obtaining and processing disparate information from different channels on an individual basis.
 The partnership has identified and continues to address this barrier through our existing peer-to-peer support network of energy leaders from each partner jurisdiction.
 Through this vehicle, the San Joaquin Valley partnership is able to provide a forum for partnership energy leaders to facilitate this sharing of best practices and information processing strategies.

+a) Dest I factices

 Primary Barriers/Program Challenges Program Best Practices

-Insufficient technical and financial One-stop Shopping-Provides
+Insufficient technical and financial resources One-stop Shopping-Provides comprehensive

-resources comprehensive bundle of technical,
+bundle of technical, economic marketing

-economic marketing and implementation
+and implementation assistance.

-assistance.

-First cost of energy efficiency investments Financing- On-bill financing, other low
+First cost of energy efficiency investments Financing- On-Bill Financing, other low

-interest energy loans, possible
+interest energy loans, possible establishment

-establishment of self-replenishing energy
+of self-replenishing energy

 efficiency/savings funds.

-Incomplete implementation (due to Course Corrections - Mechanism for
+Incomplete implementation (due to adoption Course Corrections - Mechanism for

-adoption of policies and goals without a constant tracking, monitoring and review
+of policies and goals without a sound constant tracking, monitoring and review of

-sound implementation and financing plan) of program results vs. challenges, allowing
+implementation and financing plan) program results vs. challenges, allowing

 sufficient time for course correction.

 Insufficient motivation Comprehensive Benefits - Combines

-measure incentives with funding support
+measure incentives with funding support for

-for ME&O activities that are very
+ME&O activities that are very important to

-important to local governments.
-Also
+local governments.
+Also ascending to the

-ascending to the leadership role is a natural
+leadership role is a natural and appropriate

-and appropriate role for government
+role for government entities.

-entities.

 Lost opportunities Comprehensive Strategies - Comprehensive

-whole portfolio, building and facility

-approaches minimize lost energy efficiency

-and demand response opportunities by

-municipal facilities, while the companion

-ME&O strategy leverages participating

-local governments' best efforts to

-encourage residents and businesses to also

-become energy efficient.